 Facts concerning Dian Fossey (“The Gorillas’ Champion”)

-An exceptional woman embarked on a mission to shed more light on our close relatives in the animal kingdom in the mist-covered forest of the Virunga Mountains in central Africa.
-Dian Fossey was a conservationist and primatologist best known for her extensive research on mountain gorilla groups.
-She was born on January 16, 1932, in San Francisco, California, and was murdered in December 1985.
-Her fascination with animals began at a young age, and she developed an unwavering affection for them, leading her to pursue a career in zoology.
+An exceptional woman embarked on a mission to shed more light on our close relatives in the animal kingdom, venturing into the mist-covered forests of the Virunga Mountains in central Africa.
+Dian Fossey Facts & Biography reveal her as a dedicated conservationist and primatologist, renowned for her groundbreaking research on mountain gorilla groups.
+Born on January 16, 1932, in San Francisco, California, her life was tragically cut short in December 1985, but her legacy endures.Fossey’s fascination with animals began at a young age, inspiring her to pursue a career in zoology.
+Her encounter with a gorilla changed her trajectory forever.
+In 1963, she moved to the Democratic Republic of the Congo to immerse herself in studying the lives of these fascinating creatures.
+As her work deepened, she became engrossed in observing mountain gorilla behaviour and social dynamics.

 The Lost Film of Dian Fossey DOCUMENTARY (2002)

-Dian established the Karisoke Research Center in Rwanda.
+Establishing the Karisoke Research Center

 In 1988, a movie based on her book “Gorillas in the Mist” was released.